-- 7.1 If a developer would like to undertake works that are identified in a Contributions Plan in either full or part satisfaction of conditions of consent requiring development contributions to be made to Council then the developer will need agreement from Council that it will accept the provision of the works-in-kind.
-Also, if a developer would like Council to consider dedication of land identified in a Section 7.11 Contributions Plan as either full or part satisfaction of conditions of consent requiring development contributions to be made. - 7.2 Council will only consider a request by a Developer to enter into a Works In Kind Agreement once the request has been made in writing.
+- 7.1 If a developer would like to undertake works that are identified in a Contributions Plan in either full or part satisfaction of conditions of consent requiring development contributions to be made to Council, then the developer will need agreement from Council that it will accept the provision of the works-in-kind.. - 7.2 Council will only consider a request by a Developer to enter into a Works-In-Kind Agreement once the request has been made in writing.